 - Research: Conduct household surveys, focus group discussions, personal interviews and participant observation to learn about the local socio-economic conditions and environment.
 Learn survey and research skills and data processing.

 - Education: Engage with students and teachers of local schools with games, preparation of educational materials, school sanitation activities and school environment management related assistance.

 - Action: Hands on project to help the school and local community through activities like minor construction jobs, painting school building, furniture maintenance, and farming.

 - Development: Personal and Community Development

 Prior to the Project Week, the students organize various activities in school to raise funds, which are used to make donations and purchase materials for local schools.

-Upon completion of the Project Week, all students are required to write a reflection/report on the experiences and learning outcomes of the Project Week.
+Upon completion of Project Week, all students are required to write a reflection/report on the experiences and learning outcomes of Project Week.
 Furthermore, each group needs to hold a presentation to share their findings and experiences from the Project Week.